 No. In fact, I’ve been writing.
 A lot.
-In late February, I completed the manuscript of my first memoir, Wheel within a Wheel.
+In late February, I completed the manuscript of my first memoir, Paradise Road.
 And I’m very excited about it!

 I’ve been carrying this book inside me for a long, long time: more decades than I care to admit.
 It’s been brewing like fine whiskey, waiting for a run of uninterrupted days when I’d be free enough of distractions and familial concerns to focus on doing it right.
 And I finally got that time.
 When I sat down to write, over a year ago, the memoir flowed like a dream: day after day, it practically wrote itself.
 After that, of course, my successive drafts needed lots of editing, revising, and polishing to make my final product the best it could be.
 I worked hard.

 And the process has been a joy, from beginning to end.